ianibo/elasticsearch-groovy/README.md

 Groovy released Groovy 2.4.4 to fix a vulnerability with [CVE-2015-3253](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-3253).

 You are considered vulnerable just by having an earlier version of Groovy on your classpath!
-All users should upgrade to Groovy 2.4.4 as a result.
+All users should upgrade to Groovy 2.4.4 (or later) as a result.

 JVM Warning
 -----------